-In this comprehensive step-by-step guide, you will learn how to configure the AWS Load Balancer Controller on EKS with detailed workflows and configuration instructions.
+In this step-by-step guide, you will learn to configure AWS Load Balancer Controller on EKS with detailed workflows and configurations.

 Setup Prerequisites